apason/ttk-15/doc/machine/readme.md

  * POPR      36	  pops all registers from stack pointed by ri
  * SVC       70	  call supervisor function addr. use ri as stack pointer

-extended instructions:
+extended instructions: does same as original ones but with floating points

  * FIN       83
  * FOUT      84
  * FADD      91
  * FSUB      92